Universality for the focusing nonlinear Schroedinger equation at the gradient catastrophe point: Rational breathers and

-While reducing the original RHP to the model RHP, the error is controlled through the use of local parametrices, which are designed to ``mimic'' the local behavior of the solution at the points of interest, for example, at the endpoints of main arcs.
-At the regular points $(x,t)$ in the physical plane, these parametrices can be constructed through Airy functions.
+While reducing the (original) matrix RHP, associated with the inverse scattering transform, to the model RHP, the error is controlled through the so-called local parametrices.
+At the regular points $(x,t)$ in the physical plane, these parametrices can be constructed through the Airy functions.
 As we show in Section \ref{sectPRHP}, at the point of gradient catastrophe $(x_0,t_0)$, the parametrix $\mathcal P$ is constructed through the { tritronqu\'ee} solution $y(v)$ of the P1.
 It is well known that Painlev\'e\ equations can be expressed as conditions of isomonodromic deformations for certain rational $2\times 2$ systems of ODEs with rational coefficients \cite{JMU1,JMU2}.
 The parametrix $\mathcal P$ at the point of gradient catastrophe is built through the fundamental solution $\Psi(\x;v)$ to the system of ODEs associated with the P1.
-The occurrence of parametrices build out of Painlev\'e\ associated linear systems is not unexpected here, as they often appear in various RHPs related to random matrices/orthogonal polynomials, for example: \begin{itemize} \item The case of random matrices with a soft-edge where the density vanishes to order $(z-\a)^{2 k+1/2}$, corresponding to the even P1 hierarchy \cite{ClaeysVanlessen2}; \item The case of random matrices where a spectral band splits into two (P2 equation \cite{BleherIts} and hierarchy); \item The trailing edge of the region of oscillations in the small--dispersion limit of KdV \cite{ClaeysGrava1} (PII equation). \end{itemize}
+The occurrence of parametrices built out of Painlev\'e\ associated linear systems is not unexpected here, as they often appear in various RHPs related to random matrices/orthogonal polynomials, for example: \begin{itemize} \item The case of random matrices with a soft-edge where the density vanishes to order $(z-\a)^{2 k+1/2}$, corresponding to the even P1 hierarchy \cite{ClaeysVanlessen2}; \item The case of random matrices where a spectral band splits into two (P2 equation \cite{BleherIts} and hierarchy); \item The trailing edge of the region of oscillations in the small--dispersion limit of KdV \cite{ClaeysGrava1} (PII equation). \end{itemize}